Submissions

 Acknowledgments

-It will only be included if the author would like to give recognition to people or institutions that provided support for the development of the research.
-We urge authors to mention those institutions that financed their projects.
+It will be included only if the author wishes to acknowledge individuals or institutions that provided logistical and financial support for the development of the research work.
+However, we urge authors to include the institutions that funded the project.

 Books